jshemas/openGraphScraper/README.md

   });
 ```

 Note: By default if page dose not have something like a `og:title` tag it will try and look for it in other places and return that.
-If you truely only want open graph info you can use the option `onlyGetOpenGraphInfo` and set it to `true`.
+If you truly only want open graph info you can use the option `onlyGetOpenGraphInfo` and set it to `true`.

 It's possible to pass in an HTML string instead of a URL.
-There won't be a resonse object.
+There won't be a response object.
 ```javascript
 var htmlString = /* html string goes here */;
 var ogs = require('open-graph-scraper');